imjulianeral/sst-upgrade-issue/README.md

 5. `pnpm sst deploy --stage dev`
 6. Wait a few minutes and you'll see the deploy is successful in your terminal, but if you check the AWS console you'll notice:

-   - The lambda's code is was not deployed.
+   - The lambda's code was not deployed.
    - If you publish another event from the SNS topic you'll get an execution error.
-   - After 10 minutes you'll see the las deploy in the fargate console was not successful, triggering a new deploy or a rollback, the load balancer loggroup can't be fetched and the service is down indefinitely.
+   - After 10 minutes you'll see the las deploy in the fargate console was not successful, it's triggering a new deploy or a rollback, the load balancer loggroup can't be fetched and the service is down indefinitely.

 Also you can use the new SNS `subscribe` syntax and use the new `loadBalancer` prop in the service config but the issue remains.